Discover Spain: Seville

-Also included in the program fee: Students will spend 5 days touring the North of Spain or Morocco—depending on the term— for what most likely will be their best Fall Break yet!
+Also included in the program fee: Students will spend 5 days touring Madrid and the surrounding areas — for what most likely will be their best Fall Break yet!

 Internship opportunities are also available for students who have successfully completed intermediate Spanish or above.
 An interview and a special application process is required.